Distributed Stochastic Bandit Learning with Delayed Context Observation

 \subsection{Proposed Algorithm and Guarantee}

 In this section, we present our algorithm and regret bound for the setting where the actual context $c_t$ (e.g., actual weather measurements) is observable to the agents after they choose their actions.
-We note that, in Algorithm~\ref{alg:TV}, each agent $i \in [M]$ only uses the information $ \left\{ (x_{s,i}, \mu_{s}, y_{s, i} )\right\}_{s=1}^t$ for estimating $\hat{\theta}_\ti$.
-However, with the context observation the agents have $ \left\{ (x_{s,i}, c_{s}, y_{s, i} )\right\}_{s=1}^t$ available to them while estimating $\hat{\theta}_\ti$ although not for selecting the action.
-To this end, we modify our algorithm to utilize this information, to obtain a tighter regret bound, similar to the approach in \cite{kirschner2019stochastic}.
-The fundamental difference of our approach and that of \cite{kirschner2019stochastic} is that we consider a multi-agent distributed bandit setting, while \cite{kirschner2019stochastic} considered a single agent bandit setting.
-The difference with respect to Algorithm~\ref{alg:TV} is that we update $W_{\ti}$ and $U_{\ti}$ as
+We note that with the context observation the agents have $ \left\{ (x_{s,i}, c_{s}, y_{s, i} )\right\}_{s=1}^t$ available to them while estimating $\hat{\theta}_\ti$ although not for selecting the action.
+The pseudocode of our algorithm is given in Algorithm~\ref{alg:TV-2}.